TrimarcJake/blog/_posts/2024-06-24-Virtualizing Windows Server 2025 on Apple Silicon.md

 ![2024-06-24-Virtualizing Windows Server 2025 on Apple Silicon-92]({{ site.baseurl }}/images/2024-06-24-Virtualizing%20Windows%20Server%202025%20on%20Apple%20Silicon-92.png)

 My laziness impels me to let other smarter people do things on my behalf, so I am choosing to download an installation package that compiles the downloaded UUP files and converts them into a single ISO for later use.
 If you know how to compile UUPs into an ISO, choose that option instead!
-Hopefully this is the most difficult choice you need to make today.
+Hopefully, this is the most difficult choice you need to make today.

 Whatever you decide, you need to click **Create download package** when you are done.